unityfire/alexa-ha/README.md

 # ALEXA HOME AUTOMATION
-An [Amazon Echo] application (a.k.a.
-'Skill') which provides tight integration with your Home Automation.
-Alexa-HA delivers natural voice control and verbal feedback for practically anything in your home, and beyond.
+Alexa HA provides tight integration between [Amazon Echo] and your Home Automation.
+This free and open source Skill for has been developed using the [Alexa Skills Kit].
+Alexa-HA delivers voice control and verbal feedback for practically anything in your home, and beyond!
 The key feature highlights include:

 - Switch any controllable device - appliances/lights/fans/locks/shutters/etc
 - Set light colors individually; by room or group